 For consumers For business

-How We Rate Fashion Brands
+How We Rate Fashion and Beauty Brands

 How do you know if a brand is as sustainable as it claims?
-You simply check Good On You—fashion’s most trusted source of sustainability ratings.
+You simply check Good On You—fashion and beauty’s most trusted source of sustainability ratings.
 Today, Good On You is used by millions of shoppers, major retailers, and tech platforms to compare how well brands address their impacts on people, the planet, and animals.
 Here’s how we rate brands on the issues that matter most to you.

-How the ratings system works
+How the rating system works

 Good On You’s brand ratings give you the power to see through the greenwashing on everything from greenhouse gas emissions and water use to worker safety, living wages, and animal welfare.
 How does it work?
 We bring together publicly reported information on the most critical sustainability issues, and then present it in clear and accessible ratings anyone can understand.